Epoxy Terrazzo Flooring Installers – Luxury Custom Solutions

-Terrazzo is one of the oldest and most versatile sustainable flooring options.
-It is defined as a composite material poured in place or precast.
-Consisting of marble chips and/or other aggregates combined within a binder material, which is polished to a beautiful finish.
+Epoxy Terrazzo Flooring is one of the oldest and most versatile sustainable flooring options.
+Specifically, it is defined as a composite material poured in place or precast.
+Also, consisting of marble chips and/or other aggregates combined within a binder material, which is polished to a beautiful finish.

 Terrazzo today covers a limitless array of colors and is known for being durable, sustainable.
-And flexible enough to accommodate designs from very simple and classic to extremely intricate and complex.

-From the royal palaces to today’s international airports, hospitals, and schools, terrazzo is a flooring canvas with infinite possibilities.
+Surely, flexible enough to accommodate designs from very simple and classic to extremely intricate and complex.
+As a result, from the royal palaces to today’s international airports, hospitals, and schools, terrazzo is a flooring canvas with infinite possibilities.

 Epoxy Terrazzo uses an epoxy matrix to bind the aggregates and is one of the best thin-set systems.
-Because this system uses a resin composite, it has a rise of only 3/8 inch above the concrete slab.
+Thus, this system uses a resin composite; it has a rise of only 3/8 inch above the concrete slab.
 This means it’s also lighter than other terrazzo systems.
 Other great benefits include the vast array of color and pattern possibilities, durability.

-Terrazzo is a non-porous system with no grout joints.
-It does not support microbial growth and does not allow the accumulation of water.
-Terrazzo absorbs water at a rate 1/10 that of cementitious terrazzo, resulting in greatly increased stain resistance.
-This lack of water absorption and porosity results in only minimal cleaning processes.
-Without the need for use of harsh cleaning chemicals.
-Unlike materials like carpeting, tile, or wood, seamless Epoxy Terrazzo is monolithic and does not contain grout joints like terrazzo tiles.
+Epoxy Terrazzo is a non-porous system with no grout joints.
+Thus, It does not support microbial growth and does not allow the accumulation of water.
+Also, Terrazzo absorbs water at a rate 1/10 that of cementitious terrazzo, resulting in greatly increased stain resistance—this lack of water absorption and porosity results in only minimal cleaning processes.

+Durability.
+Terrazzo floors have an outstanding record of durability and performance dating back over a thousand years.
 The floors will typically last the life of the structure.
-In many older buildings, the floors can be restored to their original luster with minimal costs of replacing the finish.
+In many older buildings, the Contractor can restore the floors to their original luster with minimal costs of replacing the finish.

 Routine maintenance includes dry and damp mopping, with an occasional spray buffing.
-In comparison, a carpet requires daily vacuuming and periodic steam cleaning.
-With the lowest life-cycle costs and exceptional chemical resistance.
+In comparison, a carpet requires daily vacuuming and periodic steam cleaning with the lowest life-cycle costs and exceptional chemical resistance.

-Composition and Embodied Energy
+Composition and Embodied Energy.

 The remainder of the floor is composed of aggregates, pigments, and fillers.
-Initial life cycle assessments of embodied energy appear extremely favorable due to the longevity and low energy usage for maintenance.
+At the same time, initial life cycle assessments of embodied energy appear extremely favorable due to the longevity and low energy usage for maintenance.

+Recycle Content.
 Several glass aggregate suppliers are currently providing post-consumer recycled glass to the marketplace.
 Several slab marble and granite quarries have supplies of post-industrial stone left from slab granite and marble processing.
 The plastic chips actually contain as much as 20% recycled plastic.
 Aluminum divider strips may also incorporate recycled metal.